Nicerice96/3303---Elevator/README.md

 Test Instructions:
 ------------------
 1. Unit tests are provided for each subsystem.
 They can be run to ensure each part of the system functions as expected.
-2. Compile and run the test files separately, for example: `javac FloorSubsystemTest.java && java FloorSubsystemTest`.
+2. Compile and run the test files separately, for example: `javac g5.elevator.FloorSubsystemTest.java && java g5.elevator.FloorSubsystemTest`.
 3. To test the system as a whole, modify the input data in the `FloorSubsystem` to simulate different scenarios and observe how the system handles various elevator requests.

 Credits:
 -------------------

 ### Milstone 1
 __Mahad Mohamed Yonis__: Co-author of README file.
-Author of all methods in FloorSubsystemTest, SchedulerSubsystemTest, ElevatorNodeTest classes.
+Author of all methods in g5.elevator.FloorSubsystemTest, SchedulerSubsystemTest, ElevatorNodeTest classes.
 Author of methods doorOpen(), doorClose(), peopleLoad(), peopleUnload() methods in the ElevatorNode class.

 __Nabeel Azard__: Co-author of README file.
 Author of UML class diagram for the program.
 Co-author of all methods in the FloorSubsystem, Schedulersystem classes.
 Co-author of traverseOneFloor(), setDirection(), traverseToElevatorCall(), differenceBetweenDestinationAndCurrentFloor(),  and run() methods in the ElevatorNode class.